 “The infrared camera allows us to detect things that will remain hidden during a standard visual inspection.
 With the screen, we can show you everything we’re seeing; you can even see the studs in your wall.
 What it’s looking for is anomalies, the problem areas,” explains Rodger, a 39-year veteran of the pest control industry.

 Methane Gas from Termites

 “With termites, they give off a methane gas.
 Now, when the colony is big enough, this methane gas will show up yellow on the camera.
 That’s when we say, ‘Whoa, we’ve got some termites here.’
 This camera is very sensitive.

 It will notice any temperature changes happening within the wall as well as heat and moisture sources or movement occurring behind the Sheetrock.
 This is how we locate the infestation.
 Then, using the Termatrac, we can determine if the infestation is active.”

 Non-Invasive Methods of Inspection

 But what about damage?
 Does the Termatrac or infrared camera compare to the non-invasive method of baseboard inspection?
 “Both devices are non-destructive, and they are among the most advanced pieces of technology in the industry,” Rodger reassures.
 “And with these devices, we can find termites before it’s too late.”

-This spotlight article was crafted by a Pest & Termite Control Best Pick in Northern Virginia.
+This article was crafted with the help of Breda Pest Management, an Atlanta, Georgia expert in Pest & Termite Control.
 While we strive to provide relevant information to all homeowners, some of the material we publish may not pertain to every area.
 Please contact your local Best Pick companies for any further area-specific advice.